Who is eligible to study abroad/away?

 Students who are currently not degree seeking students enrolled at UW-Stout are welcome to study abroad on UW-Stout programs.
 Please contact our office at firstname.lastname@example.org if you have questions regarding our study abroad programs.

 - Special Students: Special students are not eligible for financial aid through UW-Stout.
 If financial aid is needed, special students are encouraged to work with their home institution to fill out a consortium agreement which transfers their financial aid from the home institution to UW-Stout.
-To apply as a special student, fill out the online application.
-Please note in your application that you intend to study abroad.
+To apply as a special student, fill out the online application that is incorporated in the online study abroad/away application.
+Please note in your Special Student application that you intend to study abroad.

 - Degree-Seeking Student: Applying as a degree seeking student is encouraged only if you are in need of financial aid to finance your study abroad program, or if your home institution is unable to complete a consortium agreement.